cianjinks/cianjinks.github.io/_posts/2022-06-17-cmake-project-graphics-programming.md

 -- Build files have been written to: /home/hobbes/Documents/Graphics/CMake-Graphics-Project/build
 ```

 This is where things differ between Linux and Windows.
-On Windows you will now find a Visual Studio solution file (`.sln`) in the `./build` folder which you can open in Visual Studio and use as normal (build, run, debug, etc).
-However on Linux we need one more command to build the executable.
+On Windows you will now find a Visual Studio solution file (`.sln`) in the `./build` folder which you can open in Visual Studio and use as normal (build, run, debug, etc) (remember to set the startup project to CMakeGraphicsProject before hitting run!).
+However on Linux we need to use one more command to build the executable.

 ```console
 $ cmake --build ./